robiot/WSR-Tools/README.md

-*[bug] when removing shortcut arrows it says that you need to run as admin even if you run it as admin, but it still works*
+*[bug] when removing shortcut arrows it says that you need to run as admin even if you run it as admin, but it still works* This is now archived since its very bugged.